 A good business model is one that can easily generate revenue.
 Often, when developers build something it could easily be packaged and used by another organization.
 This is extremely true when it comes to APIs.
-If an API is solving a well-known problem, there is likely a market for it.
+If an API product is solving a well-known problem, there is likely a market for it.
 Being able to expose an API for public consumption can be done in many ways, a popular option being using an API gateway.
 The real hurdle comes when you decide to start billing for usage.
-Monetization is one of the biggest challenges faced by companies who want to implement usage-based billing for their APIs.
+Monetization is one of the biggest challenges faced by an API provider who wants to implement usage-based billing to capitalize on API consumer revenue.

 API monetization generally takes a lot of integrations, a fair amount of code, customization, and can also lead to a large support burden.
 This is especially true when things don’t go according to plan, possibly through a bug in the billing setup, and billing issues arise.
 In short, there are challenges both during implementation, and once the billing system is up and running.

 What if a simpler approach was possible?
 At Moesif, we recently introduced a feature for billing meters.
-This feature allows you to tally up the usage data coming into Moesif, send this data to a billing provider, and have the users be presented with accurate bills, all with a fraction of the work required to implement a custom solution.
+This feature allows you to tally up the usage data coming into Moesif from your API products, send this data to a billing provider, and have the users be presented with accurate bills, all with a fraction of the work required to implement a custom solution.

 To illustrate how it works, let’s assume we have an API that we would like to charge customers to use.
 As an example, let’s pretend that we have created a new credit score API that companies can use to bring consumers’ credit ratings back to their app.
 Our API will be /RetrieveCreditScore, and users will be charged for each query/call they send to the endpoint.

 Our API monetization model will be pretty simple.
-We will have 3 usage tiers that will determine how much the users will be charged:
+We will have 3 usage subscription plans that will determine how much the users will be charged:

 - 1-100 queries per month ($5 per query)